PoLi-RL: A Point-to-List Reinforcement Learning Framework for Conditional Semantic Textual Similarity: Experiments

 \subsection{Ablation Studies}

-To understand the source of PoLi-RL's performance gains and validate our design choices, we conduct a series of ablation studies.

 \paragraph{Effectiveness of the Two-Stage Curriculum and Reward Components.} Table~\ref{tab:ablation_stages} dissects the effectiveness of our progressive training schedule.
-We first observe that a Naive RL approach (Row 2), which uses only a single, batch-wise listwise reward from scratch, yields negligible improvement over the few-shot baseline (Row 1), demonstrating the need for a more structured curriculum.
-Our PoLi-RL Stage I (Row 3) addresses this by building a robust foundation, substantially outperforming the few-shot baseline by 6.87 points.
+We observe that a Naive RL approach (Row 2), which relies solely on a batch-level listwise objective, yields negligible improvement over the few-shot baseline (Row 1), highlighting the necessity of the progressive curriculum.
+Our PoLi-RL Stage \Rmnum{1} (Row 3) addresses this by building a robust foundation, substantially outperforming the few-shot baseline by 6.87 points.
 Within this stage, ablating the binary reward (Row 4) leads to a discernible dip in performance, validating its role in grounding the model in the task's basic binary judgment.

 Building upon this, the full PoLi-RL model (Row 5) further boosts performance by another 3.41 points (Row 5).
 Deconstructing the success of this final stage reveals that both ranking signals are vital: removing the listwise reward (Row 6) incurs the most significant penalty, while removing the pairwise reward (Row 7) also hinders performance.
 These findings confirm that both the two-stage curriculum and each of its constituent reward signals are essential for achieving optimal results, with the listwise signal being the most critical component in the final refinement stage.